7ombie/jsii/docs/untitled.md

 Lambdas, functions and generators each support a (paren-free) general purpose, header-block syntax, and each has an asynchronous variant that uses `async` as a *qualifier*.

-Note: In JSII, a *qualifier* is a word that prefixes some other token to qualify it in some way.
+Note: In JS2, a *qualifier* is a word that prefixes some other token to qualify it in some way.
 Qualifiers look a bit like named prefix operators, but they are lexically attached to the very next token, known as the *subject* (and not some arbitrary expression).
-Qualifiers are used extensively in JSII, to qualify keywords, named operators, array and object literals, arbitrary expressions (inside parens) and even other qualifiers (recursively), though there is currently only one example of a qualified qualifier (which you will see in a moment).
+Qualifiers are used extensively in JS2, to qualify keywords, named operators, array and object literals, arbitrary expressions (inside parens) and even other qualifiers (recursively), though there is currently only one example of a qualified qualifier (which you will see in a moment).